cuernodegazpacho/legotrain/README.md

 https://www.youtube.com/watch?v=AUTcSPW_DJ4

+## Requirements and installation

+This is *not* a plug-and-play software distribution.
+In order to use it, you should install from the source code.
+You should be familiar with Python installation procedures and environment set up, as well as have at least cursory familiarity with *git* and GitHub.

+This is so because the software very likely will have to be tuned to your specific train setup.
+Most of this tuning can be performed by editing a few parameters in the source code.
+If you are familiar with Python development and OO design principles, you should be able to even modify the code itself, once you get familiar with it, in order to better adjust some of the algorithms to you specific needs.

+Thus, familiarity with a good Python IDE, as well as some experience in using GitHub resources such as forking and branching, would greatly enhance your experience (and fun) with the software.

+The basic dependence is with package  https://github.com/undera/pylgbst It in turn will require installation of a Python Bluetooth library that supports the BLE (Bluetooth Low Energy) standard.
+I used *bleak*, but others are available as well.
+See the documentation at the  *pylgbst* repo for further details.

+My installation runs under Python 3.10 on a MacBook M1 Pro with Sonoma 14.2.

 ## Design

-In the configuration currently implemented, two trains equipped with vision sensors (LEGO® Powered Up 88007 Color & Distance Sensor) run on a simple (topologically) circular track equipped with two lateral branches that act as train stations, each one dedicated to its own train.
+In the configuration currently implemented, two trains equipped with vision sensors (LEGO® Powered Up 88007 Color & Distance Sensor) run on a simple (topologically) circular track equipped with two passing loops that act as train stations, each one dedicated to its own train.
 The trains run against each other, and the software takes care of preventing collisions by ensuring that they can only cross each other when one is parked on its own station.
-Switches that connect the station branches with the main line are fixed, effectively creating a unique and distinct path for each train, although the paths overlap each other for most of the track length.
+Switches that connect the station loops to the main line are fixed, effectively creating a unique and distinct path for each train.
+Although the paths overlap each other for most of the track length.

-The vision sensors are mounted in the train engine, pointing down throughout an opening in the structural main plate.
+The vision sensors are mounted in the train engines, pointing down throughout an opening in the structural main plate.
 The sensors are used to detect color tiles on the track.